srbutler1/open-asset-pricing-download/README.md

 ```

 ### Note
-- You need valid WRDS account.
+- To download all signals, you need a WRDS account.
 - The code has been tested with *Python 3.10.14*.

 ### Contacts